dotnet/AspNetCore.Docs/aspnetcore/migration/proper-to-2x/mvc2.md

 ## Target Frameworks
 ASP.NET Core 2.0 projects offer developers the flexibility of targeting .NET Core, .NET Framework, or both.
 See [Choosing between .NET Core and .NET Framework for server apps](https://docs.microsoft.com/dotnet/standard/choosing-core-framework-server) to determine which target framework is most appropriate.

-When targeting .NET Framework, project need to reference individual NuGet packages.
+When targeting .NET Framework, projects need to reference individual NuGet packages.

 Targeting .NET Core allows you to eliminate numerous explicit package references, thanks to the ASP.NET Core 2.0 [metapackage](xref:fundamentals/metapackage).
 Install the `Microsoft.AspNetCore.All` metapackage in your project: